 For that reason, we’ve simplified the analysis with 5 years of medical school.
-You’ll still graduate with an average of $198,000 in debt, but now residency is a bit longer.
+You’ll still graduate with an average of about $200,000 in debt, but now residency is a bit longer.
 If you go into orthopedic surgery, it’ll be 5 years, 7 for neurosurgery, 6 for plastics, and 6 for cardiology.
 For simplicity, we’ve rounded residency and fellowship to 6 years in length.
-The starting salary for specialists is $329,000.
+The starting salary for specialists is around $368,000.

 Additionally, student loans will accrue interest at 6%, investments earn 7% per year, and wage growth increases at 3% annually.
 If you’re confused about the wage growth rate, understand that inflation is on average 1-2% per year, and salaries usually steadily increase over the course of one’s career due to promotions and other factors.

-Doctor vs Engineer Results
+Doctor vs. Engineer Financial Results

 Given the high salary, they must also blast past engineers, right?
 Not so fast.

 While future doctors are toiling away in medical school and residency, engineers are already making six figures.
 And if you manage to save that money, the powerful force of compounding comes into effect, accelerating your wealth accumulation.

 Should I Go Into Medicine for the Money?

 If, on the other hand, you know that becoming a doctor is in your future, you’ve come to the right place.
 Whether or not you plan on going into something hyper-competitive like plastic surgery, it’s in your best interest to be the strongest applicant that you can be.
-By crushing my MCAT, having a near perfect college GPA, and a rock solid application, I had my pick of top medical schools, with some even offering to pay the bill.
+By crushing my MCAT, having a near-perfect college GPA, and a rock solid application, I had my pick of top medical schools, with some even offering to pay the bill.
 That alone saved me over $200,000.

 Improvements in your grades, test taking skills, and application will only have compounding effects, so you won’t be pigeon holed as you move forward with your training.
-Rather, you’ll open additional doors, and have your pick at the best opportunities.
-Trust me, it’s much harder to become an orthopedic surgeon at a leading institution if you aren’t at the top of your game and crushing it in school.
+Rather, you’ll open additional doors and have your pick of the best opportunities.
+Trust me; it’s much harder to become an orthopedic surgeon at a leading institution if you aren’t at the top of your game and crushing it in school.